Nilesh1901/Assignment-Dashboard/README.md

 1. Install the dependencies:
    npm Install

-2. To start the Project
+2. To start the Project:
    npm run dev